Vidste hun noget om skoven

 Site-specific solo exhibiton and performance at Sankt Knuds Kilde & P. Nørkjærs Plads in Hjørring, 2023

-The exhibition and the performance are based on the myth of Kællingstenen (The Crone Stone) recorded in 1886 by folklorist Evald Tang Kristensen.
-In summary the myth is about an evil woman whose spirit couldn't find rest when she died, but wandered in the night creating a valley where she walked.
+The exhibition and the performance are based on the myth of Kællingstenen (The Crone Stone) recorded in 1886 by folk- lorist Evald Tang Kristensen.
+In summary the myth is about a woman, who dies.
+Sh is described onlyas "evil", and after her death her spirit couldn't find rest, but wandered in the night creating a valley where she walked.
 People were afraid to cross the valley, so they tried several ways to get rid of her ghost, but to no luck.
-Finally, a priest succeeded in conjuring her ghost underground and in order to make sure it stayed there a large stone was driven down on the spot.
+Finally, a priest succeeded in conjuring her ghost underground and in order to make sure it stayed there, a large stone was driven down on the spot.
 In Kristensens recording of the myth the woman is not directly described as a witch, but stories of witches' sabbaths are linked to the stone's original location.
-In the last century the stone has been moved several times and the myth has gradually been forgotten.
-Is her spirit free again, now that she's no longer held down by the stone?
+In the last century the stone has been moved several times, which suggests her spirit might be free aigain.
+Maybe the time has come to tell her story, now that she is no longer held down by the stone?

-The performance and the exhibition look at what Kristensen didn't record, namely the woman's perspective - who was she really? – as well as the figure of the witch as both mystical and historical, and highly relevant today in discussions about care work, knowledge of nature, gender and power.
+The performance and the exhibition look at what Kristensen didn't record, namely the woman's perspective - who was she really? – as well as the witch as both a mystical and historical figure, who is highly relevant today in dis- cussions about care work, knowledge of nature, gender and power.

-The installation on the floor mimicked the rare and protected glacial erratics, which are areas scattered with stones that have been left behind by glaciers 15,000 years ago.
-Many of these stones have been removed by farmers and used as building materials, and today very few glacial erratics are left in Denmark.
+The installation on the floor mimicked glacial erratics, which are areas scattered with stones that have been left behind by glaciers 15,000 years ago.
+In Denmark they are both rare and protected.
+Many of these stones have been removed by farmers and used as building materials, and today, only a fraction of the them are left.
 At the end of the room a display case showed books, texts and photos relating to Kællingstenen, the glacial erratics and to the role of geology in relation to oral traditions.

 Narrative Erratics